Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Background

-In the RDP framework, each invocation of a mechanism incurs a privacy cost $\epsilon(\alpha)$ at a given Rényi order $\alpha$.
+Privacy preserving FL systems use a mechanism based on Gaussian noise to provide privacy.
+However, proving $\epsilon$-DP guarantees of this mechanism is deemed impractical.
+For this reason, federated learning systems do not rely on plain $\epsilon$-DP for privacy accounting, but instead use $(\alpha, \epsilon)$-Rényi DP \cite{M17} or $(\alpha, \epsilon)$-RDP. \footnote{RDP measures privacy loss using the Rényi divergence, parameterized by an order $\alpha>1$ that controls the sensitivity of the divergence.
+Importantly, RDP guarantees bound privacy loss in expectation, while $\epsilon$-DP mechanism provides a uniform guarantee.} In the RDP framework, each invocation of a mechanism incurs a privacy cost $\epsilon(\alpha)$ at a given Rényi order $\alpha$.
 This cost plays the role of a \emph{privacy budget for that round}.
 Because RDP composes additively, the total privacy budget consumed after $T$ rounds is simply the sum of the individual costs.
-Moreover, when privacy is enforced through \emph{Gaussian noise} with variance $\sigma^{2}$ , RDP cost admits a simple closed-form expression for $T$ rounds:$\epsilon(\alpha) = \frac{\alpha \cdot T}{2\sigma^{2}}.$
+Moreover, when privacy is enforced through \emph{Gaussian noise} with variance $\sigma^{2}$ , RDP cost admits a simple closed-form expression for $T$ rounds:$\epsilon(\alpha) = \alpha \cdot T /2\sigma^{2}.$

 \paragraph{Homomorphic commitments} A commitment scheme is a cryptographic scheme that makes it possible to create an element $C$ from a value $v$ that is binding to $v$ while hiding the value.
-It has an operation $\commit(v)$ which outputs the commitment $C$ to the value $v$, and can additionally output $r$, a random secret called an opening.
-The scheme also supports an operation $\open(C,v,r)$ that outputs $1$ if $C$ is a commitment to $v$ with opening $r$.
-In this work, we will also use commitments not based on openings, i.e., the $\open$ does not take an opening $r$ as a parameter, and is executed as $\open(C,v)=\ttrue$ if $C\stackrel{?}{=} \commit(v)$.
-Finally, we require that these commitments are additionally homomorphic, i.e., we have an operation $\oplus$ such that $\commit(v) \oplus \commit(v') = \commit(v+v')$.
-Such commitment schemes can be built using modular exponentiation in groups where solving the discrete logarithm is hard, or discrete logarithm-based polynomial commitments \cite{KZG10}.
+It has an operation $\commit(v)$ which outputs the commitment $C$ to the value $v$.
+The scheme also supports an operation $\open(C,v)$ that outputs $1$ if $C$ is a commitment to $v$.
+We require that these commitments are additionally homomorphic, i.e., we have an operation $\oplus$ such that $\commit(v) \oplus \commit(v') = \commit(v+v')$.
+Such commitment schemes can be built using modular exponentiation in groups where solving the discrete logarithm is hard (as in \cite{S91}), or discrete logarithm-based polynomial commitments \cite{KZG10}.

 \paragraph{Secret Sharing} Secret Sharing (SS) is a mechanism used to share a value in a privacy preserving manner.
 A $(x,y)$-SS scheme has $2$ operations: \SSShare and \SSReconstruct. \SSShare takes an input $z$ and outputs $x$ ``shares''.
 An adversary that is given at most $y-1$ shares cannot learn anything about $z$.
 However, given any $y\leq x$ shares, $z$ can be reconstructed using the \SSReconstruct operation.
 We use additionally homomorphic SS schemes.
 They make it possible to sum shares and reconstruct the sum of those shares without revealing the individual unsummed values to any participant.
 We use the $\oplus$ operator to denote this homomorphic addition.